View Myrtle Irving's Obituary on RepublicanHerald.com and share memories

 Myrtle Irving, 86, of North Street, Tremont, died Sunday, Aug.
 23, at Select Medical, Harrisburg.

 She was born Sept.
-14, 1933, in Pine Grove, a daughter of the Late James G. & Pauline Knapp Krammes.
+14, 1933, in Pine Grove, a daughter of the Late James G. and Pauline Knapp Krammes.

 She was a member of St. Peter UCC, Tremont.